 - " If the coolant antifreeze does not meet specifications: - Correct the coolant antifreeze. - Check the coolant level in the compensating tank.

-The coolant level must be between the upper 3 and lower 4 marking.
+The coolant level must be between the upper marking 3 and lower marking 4.

-If the coolant level in the compensating tank does not meet specifications, but the tank is not empty:

-Add coolant to the upper marking.
+- " If the coolant level in the compensating tank does not meet specifications, but the tank is not empty: - Add coolant to the upper marking.